washuvis/letsgamble/README.md

-# Let's Gamble: Uncovering the Impact of Visualization on Risk Perception and Decision-Making
+# Let's Gamble

 This repo contains the experiment data, stimuli, and setup analysis scripts from our Let's Gamble project.
+The goal is to *uncovering the impact of visualization on risk perception and decision-making*.

 **Synopsis**